 The new (to iPhones) MagSafe connector on the rear of the iPhone 12 is a really interesting proposition – this magnetic connection tech not only enables you to attach things to your phone, such as a charger or a case, but can also tell what's been connected through a special chip.

 That means we could see some cool clip-on accessories like games controllers, photo printers and huge extra batteries coming soon.
+If these MagSafe mounts turning your iPhone 12 into a proper camera are anything to go by, the sky's the limit.

 The performance of the iPhone 12 has been upgraded once again: the A14 Bionic chipset is the most powerful in any smartphone, and the benchmarks bear that out as it annihilates the competition - and weirdly, doesn't get outperformed by the theoretically more powerful iPhone 12 Pro.